firepress-org/themes-content/112_readiness/content_copywriting/about-me.md

 *See the content below as a placeholder.
 Make it your own!
 Feel free to edit it and/or delete it*.

 The structure below was inspired by [this post](http://99u.com/articles/7025/the-resume-is-dead-the-bio-is-king).
 I highly recommend that you read it.
-My alternatives page's name suggestions are: *About* — *About us* — *Welcome* — *Home*.
+Another page name you might prefer: *My Story*—*About*—*About us*—*Welcome*—*Home*.

 ---